-Dharma means understanding mind–our own mind– and how it functions.
+Dharma means understanding the mind–our own mind– and how it functions.
 What do we understand by this term?
-Scholars and meditation masters remind us that the word Dharma has 10 meanings.
-But, when we hear the word “Dharma” we should realize that we are engaging in a new process of examination.
+Scholars and meditation masters remind us that the Sanskirt word Dharma has 10 meanings.
+But, when we hear the word “Dharma” we can realize that we are engaging in a new process of examination.
 Instead of looking outward, we are turning the focus inward to investigate ourselves.
 Phakchok Rinpoche here emphasizes the importance of getting to know our own minds.

 Dharma: Understanding Mind and Looking Inward